Topics Map > 13. Employee Health and Safety > 13.07 COVID-19 Pandemic Leave Policy

 Whenever UW–Madison implements a directive requiring employees to work on-site who perform essential functions and who must be on-site to perform these functions, the following provisions apply:

 - Employees will be notified by their supervisor and/or divisional human resources of their on-site work and are required to report unless they have a qualifying reason (defined below);

 - Divisions reserve the right to set further policy and/or standards specific to their employees and university business operations, subject to the provisions of this policy.

-For employees telecommuting (working remotely), the following provisions apply*:
+For employees working remotely (telecommuting),5 the following provisions apply: